jjonhwa/Drawing_Using_OpenCV/README.md

 We obtain the coordinates of the drawn lines and draw them on the original table to form the table we commonly know.

 ## Course
-All the processes were carried out in Korab.
+All the processes were carried out in Colab.
 (CPU)

 The order is as follows.
 **Image scale** > **Cut Image** > **Search max, min Location x** > **Remove vertical line and horizontal line** > **Dilate** > **Erode** >  **Find location**